Deployment topologies for every security posture.

 Supported LLM platforms

-• Azure OpenAI Service -- GPT-4, GPT-4o, and other models deployed in your Azure tenant
+• Azure OpenAI -- GPT-4, GPT-4o in your Azure tenant

-• Custom endpoints -- Any service exposing an OpenAI-compatible chat completions API
+• Custom endpoints -- Any OpenAI-compatible API

 Best for